pgtipping/document-qa-frontend/memory-bank/activeContext.md

+# Active Context - 2025-05-07 15:30:00 EDT

+- **Task:** Fix TypeScript error in quiz generation route causing Vercel deployment failure.
+- **Completed:**
+  - Identified the error in `src/app/api/quiz/generate/route.ts` related to type mismatches when creating quiz questions using data from LLM responses.
+  - Created a proper `LLMQuizQuestion` interface to type the data coming from the LLM.
+  - Refactored the question mapping logic by extracting it to a separate `questionsData` variable with proper typing.
+  - Removed unused imports and fixed all type-related issues.
+  - Committed and pushed changes to GitHub to trigger a new Vercel deployment.
+- **Next Steps:**
+  - Verify successful Vercel deployment.
+  - Continue with previously planned testing expansion for quiz functionality.

+---

 # Active Context - 2025-05-07 12:45:00 EDT

 - **Task:** Fix TypeScript error in quiz generation route causing Vercel deployment failure.